Neyrian/DLL-Injector/README.md

 - **Detects Filename Hash Matching**:
   - Checks if the **binary filename matches its MD5 hash** (common in packed malware).
 - **Detects Sandbox DLLs**:
-  - Checks for the presence of sandbox's DLLs.
+  - Checks for the presence of sandbox's DLLs and checks if some real dll exists
 ### ✅ **Anti-Debugger Techniques**
 - **Detect if NtGlobalFlag is present in PEB.**
 - **Detect debugger flags in HEAP**